TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Experiments

-\textbf{Results.} The results are shown in Tab~\ref{tab:assortativity-score}.
+\textbf{Results.} The results are shown in Table~\ref{tab:assortativity-score}.
 All datasets exhibit low feature homophily scores prior to fine-tuning.
-This suggests a lack of alignment between the features and graph structures across all datasets, leading to the GNN's inability to effectively leverage the graph structure and node features.
-This, in turn, results in subpar performance of the GNN models in downstream graph tasks.
-However, upon applying \method, all datasets witness a more than 2$\times$ increase in the feature homophily score, enabling GNNs to fully exploit the graph structure and features, and thereby bring about state-of-the-art performance on downstream graph tasks.
+This suggests a lack of alignment between the node features and graph structure across all datasets.
+However, upon applying \method, all datasets witness more than 2$\times$ increase in $h_f$, and the state-of-the-art performance on downstream graph tasks.
+Patton also shows increase in $h_f$ when compared with \bert, which suggests that GNNs' performance can be improved by increasing $h_f$.